kevinmcaleer/kevsrobots.com/web/_learning_pathways/fusion360.md

 ![Cover image]({{page.cover}}){:class="cover"}

-Learn how to create robots in 3D, using Fusion 360.
-The models can be printed out using a 3d printer and then assembled into a physical robot.
+Learn how to create robots in 3D, using Fusion 360 and FreeCAD.
+The models can be printed out using a 3D printer and then assembled into a physical robot.

 ---